Jack-Etheredge/early_convolutions_vit_pytorch/README.md

 ## Planned updates:
 1. Example usage in readme
-2. Notebook checks for GPU and uses it if present, otherwise uses CPU
-3. Script version of notebook that saves weights and is more flexible regarding input data (intelligently deals with class number, etc)
+2. Script version of notebook that saves weights and is more flexible regarding input data (intelligently deals with class number, etc)
-4. PyTorch Lightning version
+3. PyTorch Lightning version
-5. CLI for model training and weight saving
+4. CLI for model training and weight saving
-6. General cleanup and improvements (values from paper are currently hard-coded into the model and there's no testing, logging, etc)
+5. General cleanup and improvements (values from paper are currently hard-coded into the model and there's no testing, logging, etc)